oprypin/crsfml/gitbook/audio-recording.md

 buffer = recorder.buffer
 ```

-The `SoundBufferRecorder.is_available` static function checks if audio recording is supported by the system.
+The `SoundBufferRecorder.available?` static function checks if audio recording is supported by the system.
 It if returns `false`, you won't be able to use the [SoundBufferRecorder]({{book.api}}/SoundBufferRecorder.html) class at all.

 The `start` and `stop` functions are self-explanatory.
 The capture runs in its own thread, which means that you can do whatever you want between start and stop.
 After the end of the capture, the recorded audio data is available in a sound buffer that you can get with the `buffer` function.